Office: SH 300

 B.A.
 Carleton University (Geography, Concentration in Geospatial Technologies)

 Marilyne holds a Ph.D. in Geography from the University of Waterloo.
-She is an Associate Professor in the Environmental Sustainability Research Centre (ESRC) where she currently serves as the Acting Director of the ESRC, the Graduate Program Director for the Master of Sustainability Program, and the Director of the Brock-Lincoln Living Lab.
-In the context of environmental sustainability, her research program is largely focused on the application and use of geospatial technologies to study wetland, grassland, agricultural and forested ecosystems and their change over time.
-She is committed to making her research relevant to the wider community by engaging with local communities through innovative community engagement partnerships, collaborations and other initiatives, such as the Brock-Lincoln Living Lab, the Resilience Collaborative and the Excellence in Environmental Stewardship Initiative.
+She is an Associate Professor in the Environmental Sustainability Research Centre (ESRC) where she currently serves as Graduate Program Director for two ESRC graduate programs (i.e., the Master of Sustainability Program and the PhD in Sustainability Science).
+She is also the Director of the Brock-Lincoln Living Lab.
+In the context of environmental sustainability, her research program is largely focused on the application and use of geospatial technologies to study urban forests, wetlands, and grassland ecosystems and their change over time.
+She is committed to making her research relevant to the wider community by engaging with local communities through innovative community engagement partnerships, collaborations and other initiatives, such as the Brock-Lincoln Living Lab.

-• Inventorying and assessing the urban tree canopy
+• Inventorying, mapping, and assessing the urban tree canopy

 • Examining the unique relationship between LULC change and climate change